About medical cannabis

-This will vary depending on the specific prescription – some may be delivered the next day.
-Other prescriptions could take up to 28 days.
+This will vary depending on the specific prescription – some may be delivered the next day while other prescriptions could take up to 28 days.

 There are no medications kept on-site at The Medical Cannabis Clinics locations.

-If you have a letter of referral then please bring it to your appointment together with any details of existing or previous medication taken for your current condition.
+If you have a letter of referral then please bring it to your appointment together with any details of existing or previous medications taken for your current condition.

-The Medical Cannabis Clinic is committed to providing a safe, comfortable environment for patients.
+The Medical Cannabis Clinic is committed to providing a safe and comfortable environment for patients.
 A chaperoning service is available on request.
 Please let us know, at the time of booking, if you require a chaperone for your appointment.